Ja'far ibn Abi Talib: Aftermath

 When the news reached Muhammad, he wept and prayed for Ja'far's soul.
 He later reported that the angel Jibril (Gabriel) came down to console him, saying: "Jafar was a brave and loyal soldier.
-God has given him everlasting life, and in place of his arms which were cut off in the battle, the Lord has given him a pair of wings."
+God has given him everlasting life, and in place of his arms which were cut off in the battle, the Lord has given him a pair of wings.
+The Prophet (s) prayed for him and said, "May God give you two wings, with which to fly in the company of the angels."

 Thereafter Ja'far had the byname Dhul-Janāḥīn (ذُو ٱلْجَنَاحِيْن, "The Winged").

 Ja'far's widow Asma recalled: "God's Messenger came to me and asked, 'Where are Jafar's children?'
 I brought them to him and he embraced them and smelled them, then his eyes welled up and he cried.
 'O God's Messenger,' I asked, 'Have you heard something about Jafar?'
 'Yes,' he replied.
 'He was martyred today.'
 I stood up and screamed, and the women came to me.
 The Prophet began to say, 'O Asma, do not speak obscene words or beat your chest!'"
 Her son Abd Allah remembered: "He said, 'O Asma, will you not rejoice?
 Indeed, God most high has made two wings for Ja'far, that he may fly with them in Paradise!'"
 Then Muhammad told his daughter Fatimah, "Prepare food for the family of Ja'far, for they are preoccupied today."